 The world was craving a cooking oil that was low in linoleic acid, high in healthy fats, could stand up to high-heat cooking, and didn’t destroy the environment.

-Cultured Oil contains between 1.8-3% linoleic acid, depending on the batch.
-That’s up to 10 times less than olive oil, avocado oil, and canola oil, and 20-40 times less than soybean oil, sunflower oil, and grape seed oil.
+Zero Acre oil contains between 1.8-3% linoleic acid, depending on the batch.
+That’s up to 10 times less than olive oil, avocado oil, and canola oil and 20-40 times less than soybean oil, sunflower oil, and grape seed oil.

-Cultured Oil is primarily monounsaturated fat, the good fat that, unlike linoleic acid, holds up well to high heat, is not highly susceptible to oxidation, and poses no major adverse health risks.
-Cultured Oil contains more monounsaturated fat than even olive oil or avocado oil.
+Zero Acre oil is primarily monounsaturated fat, the good fat that, unlike linoleic acid, holds up well to high heat, is not highly susceptible to oxidation, and poses no major adverse health risks.
+Zero Acre oil contains more monounsaturated fat than even olive oil or avocado oil.

-In addition to a whole lot of heart-healthy and heat-stable monounsaturated fat, and a tiny amount of linoleic acid, Cultured Oil also contains a number of other fatty acids.
-Every batch of Cultured Oil is slightly different, but here’s a snapshot of the detailed fatty acid profile of a recent batch:
+In addition to a whole lot of heart-healthy and heat-stable monounsaturated fat, and a tiny amount of linoleic acid, Zero Acre oil also contains a number of other fatty acids.
+Every batch of Zero Acre oil is slightly different, but here’s a snapshot of the detailed fatty acid profile of a recent batch:

 High Oxidative Stability